Antenatal appointments: why they’re important

 - medications, including prescription, herbal and over-the-counter medications

-- pap test history, and book you in for a pap test very early in pregnancy if you need it
+- cervical screening test history, and book you in for a screening test very early in pregnancy if you need it

 - blood pressure

 - weight and how you can achieve healthy weight gain.

 Your doctor or midwife might also:

 - measure your tummy and listen to your baby’s heart beat

 - recommend blood tests and screening and other diagnostic tests and talk about test results

 - talk about healthy eating and foods that aren’t recommended in pregnancy